bangerth/helmholtz/readme.md

 units (i.e., kilograms, meters, seconds) and the parameter describes the scaling from length units used in the mesh file to meters.
 In the example above, this corresponds to the mesh file using millimeters.
-The third parameter describes a list of three-dimensional points (using the same units as the mesh file) at which the pressure and volumetric velocity will be evaluated for each frequency.
-Points are separated by semicolons, and the components of the points are separated by commas.

 The second block describes where to find the frequency-dependent mechanical properties of the medium.
 All parameters are given in SI